7enderhead/antiweb/documentation/_sources/antiweb.txt

 .. py:method:: create_doc_directory(out_file)

    Creates the documentation directory if it does not yet exist.
-   If an error occurs the program exits.
+   If an error occurs, the program exits.

    :param out_file: The path to the output file.